Michicosun/mock-server/README.md

 ## Usage scope
 With our service you can
-- Create REST API mocks - set up route with either of three handler:
+- Create REST API mocks - set up route with either of three handlers:
-  - __Static mocks__: request on route will response with the predefined body
+  - __Static mocks__: request on route will respond with the predefined body
   - __Proxy mocks__: request on route will be proxied to the external service forwarding all request headers and body
-  - __Dynamic mocks__: request on route will launched the predefined python script accepting request headers and body as its arguments
+  - __Dynamic mocks__: request on route will launch the predefined python script accepting request headers and body as its arguments
 - Create messages queues mocks - set up broker queue mock or link two queues in an ESB pair:
   - __Rabbitmq mocks__: you can send messages to the writing end of the mocked queue and read messages from the reading one
   - __Kafka mocks__: same as previous but instead of Rabbitmq queues you are mocking the Kafka topics